 Once you have a base membership that is contributing revenue and energy to your space you need to learn to say NO to those looking for offices who are not interested in community.
-It is very difficult to say “no” when you are at 40% occupancy; you have empty space and someone willing to pay for it.
-However, if you don’t begin to curate for quality members you will continue to experience high rates of churn and you’ll never be able to build the type of community you need for long term success.
+It is very difficult to say “no” when you are at 40% occupancy; you have empty space and someone willing to pay for it; however, if you don’t begin to curate for quality members then you will continue to experience high rates of churn and you’ll never be able to build the type of community you need for long-term success.

 Create Positive, Unexpected Interactions and Trust Your Members

-The final way I found to make my community self-sustaining was to hand them responsibility.
+The final way I discovered how to make my community self-sustaining was to hand them responsibility.
 The first time I went on vacation I was so worried about what might happen.
 Would the members follow the rules or would it be mayhem without me?
-At the time I didn’t have staff so I left the members to their own devices.
+I didn’t have staff, at the time, so I left the members to their own devices.
 I asked them to respect the rules, treat each other kindly and take care of the space.
 And guess what?
 They did.
-Nothing got broken, no rules were violated and the daily business of coworking continued.
+Nothing got broken, no rules were violated, and the daily business of coworking continued.
 By trusting my members to do the right thing they rewarded my trust and did just that.

 Remember, these tactics should not be executed in a linear fashion, you should apply them concurrently.
 Build your membership quickly.
-Apply discounting to attract members but don’t rely exclusively on this approach as it will work against you in the long term.
+Apply discounting to attract members; but, don’t rely exclusively on this approach as it will work against you in the long term.
 Curate your community, share your vision, be willing to say “no” and focus on those members who value collaboration.
-Create positive, unexpected interactions between your members, leverage your Super Members and learn to trust your community.
-Happy Coworking!
+Create positive, unexpected interactions between your members, leverage your super members and learn to trust your community.